juju/docs/src/en/howto-vagrant-workflow.md

 ### Writing the Charm

-We'll start by editing the metadata.yaml to populate the information about our charm.
+Begin by editing the metadata.yaml file to populate the information about our charm.

 ```yaml